kammitama5/kammitama5.github.io/_posts/2018-3-9-Friday-March-9th.md

   want to be as a programmer.
 - I was encouraged to not only read Design Patterns, but HOPL I and II, which were before the languages that we know today ie the Pythons, etc.
+- I particularly liked what he said about rethinking anytime you are convinced that X is the only paradigm that matters.
+  That's often a huge blind-spot of several programming communities I've encountered thus far.
+People know me as "Haskell girl", but I've only recently started digging into Haskell, and still play around with Python and Julia, and up to last week did a bit of Mathematica and Lean.
+So it pains me when there is a bit of arrogance about *the way*.
+Plus, it puts newbies like me a bit off, quite frankly.

 ## I'm happy
 - I'm happy to spend the rest of my year reading, researching and just thinking about exactly what I want.
 I'm really happy